gogo-boot/linux-shell-evaluation/README.md

 # linux-shell-evaluation
 When i put some environment variable, i am not sure if i am putting the environment variable in correct place.
-System wide/User wide/Group wide/Crontat, script wide.
-I like to make it clear So I look into the _man bash_ document and draw a diagram.
+System-wide/User wide/Group wide/crontab, script wide.
+I like to make it clear.
+So i look into the _man bash_ document and draw a diagram.
 My summarize probably is not 100% right.
 ## Diagram
 So, let me summarize it in few diagram to understand it easily.